 Coal tar belongs to the group of drugs known as the keratoplastics class.
 It works by causing the skin to shed dead cells and by slowing down the growth of skin cells.

-It is believed that almost 10,000 different compounds make up coal tar but only 400 or so have been identified.
+It is believed that almost 10,000 different compounds make up coal tar but only 400 or so are identified.
 The main compounds making up crude coal tar are 48% hydrocarbons, 42% carbon and 10% water.
 In its natural form coal tar is a thick, light black, viscous liquid with a characteristic smell.

 According to the research, coal tar may irritate, redden or dry the skin.
 However, the FDA maintains that OTC products containing coal tar in concentrations between 0.5% and 5% are safe and effective for psoriasis, and there is no scientific evidence that the tar in OTC products is carcinogenic.